 In the unfortunate event of a cyberattack, data breach, or HIPAA violation, the reputation of the organization can suffer greatly.
 Online coverage of the breach will be one of the first things seen when an Internet search for the company is conducted.
 This can take years of subsequent positive news and website content to replace.
 In addition to this, negative comments on online review portals, social media networks, and video content will be extremely tricky to address.
 For this reason, it is in your organization’s best interest to do everything possible to prevent a HIPAA breach from occurring.

 Ensuring you have the best trained staff at your disposal is a crucial part of this as is conducting ongoing HIPAA refresher courses and security awareness training.
 This is important as the HIPAA investigation into the breach will show you have done everything possible to prevent a breach from happening.
 This is something that can then be publicized to turn a potential bad news story into a positive news story and selling point for your services.

 5. Data Privacy Legislation Requirements Around the World are Increasing

-In order for your organization to remain safe from HIPAA breaches, and the resulting massive HIPAA penalties, then it is vital for your organization to implement an appropriate regime of HIPAA training for your new and existing staff.
+In order for your organization to remain safe from HIPAA breaches, and avoid potentially massive HIPAA penalties and reputation damage, it is vital for your organization to implement an appropriate regime of HIPAA and security awareness training for new recruits and the existing staff.
 If you would like to preview the HIPAA training offered by ComplianceJunction please complete the form below.